Provided below are the house rules we use for Delaque gangs.

 House Delaque is one of the dominant Houses of various hive cities across the deathworld Necromunda, particularly the biggest and most important of the lot...Hive Primus.

-providing not just materials but also information to the ruthless rulers of Necromunda.
+House Delaque benefits from a special understanding with the ruling House Helmawr, providing not just materials but also information to the ruthless rulers of Necromunda.

 Delaque spies are said to operate throughout many hives, observing the activities of